MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/field-service-work-hours-calendar-api.md

 **There was an error deserializing the object of type Microsoft.Dynamics.UCICalendar.Plugins.SaveCalendarContract+CalendarEventInfo.
 The input source is not correctly formatted.** -or- **Expecting state 'Element'..
 Encountered 'Text' with name '', namespace ''.**

 Make sure that the string is parsed correctly.
-There might be missing brackets, commas or semicolons.
+There might be missing brackets, commas, or semicolons.

 **Invalid recurrence pattern.
 Please refer to the documentation for supported patterns.**